riknoll/pxt-arcade-asset-tool/README.md

 ## Supported targets

 * for PXT/microbit
+* for PXT/adafruit
+* for PXT/arcade
+* for PXT/codal

 (The metadata above is needed for package search, update it with the targets you support)

 ## License